Sh720-bil/automatrion/README.md

-# automatrion
+# automation
- processes to achieve outcomes with minimal human input
+to achieve outcomes with minimal human input